Our planet is currently going through a social and ecological crisis that is not gonna end unless we change our lifestyles and especially our diet.

 Once crickets reach adulthood (after 6 weeks of life), they are brought to a kitchen to be cleaned with clean water.
 Once euthanized, they are roasted in an oven at 225 degrees Fahrenheit.
 Finally, they are grounded into a fine powder: cricket powder.

-An eco-friendly food
+Cricket: an eco-friendly food

 As mentioned previously, it is estimated that the world population will soon exceed 9 billion people.
 It will then be necessary to almost double the food production to meet these rising needs.
 However, the current means of production are nearly insufficient to feed the present population, and cannot be intensified.